 I hate fear mongering, and I rarely pay attention to crime stats on the news because I think they’re just hyped up.
 I prefer to go with personal experience.
-And unfortunately, for once my own experiences seem to match what’s been all over the French news the past two months: pickpocketing and muggings are on the rise.
+But unfortunately, for once my own experiences seem to match what’s been in the French news: pick-pocketing and muggings are common in Paris.

 Now, normally, I would tell all of you to be careful, be alert, don’t carry all of your cash, credit cards and ID in one place, keep your purse zipper closed, don’t put your wallet in your back pocket, and watch out for the gangs of gypsy kids in the metro who push and shove (with their hands in your pockets).
 Back in 2008 I wrote about how a pickpocket had mysteriously removed all the cash from my wallet without me knowing.
 I was lucky that I didn’t lose my cards and identification, and lucky I wasn’t mugged.
 But you already know to be careful.